converged-computing/mummi-experiments/experiments/aws-march-2025/state-machine-operator/README.md

 Final results:

- - TBA
+ - gpu-static-0

 ## Experiments

 There will be four experiments - one for GPU and one for CPU, and each with and without autoscaling.

-TODO for GPU autoscaling add --node-labels k8s.amazonaws.com/accelerator=<gpu-type> so we need a second file.
+> TODO for GPU autoscaling add --node-labels k8s.amazonaws.com/accelerator=<gpu-type> so we need a second file.

 ```bash
 # GPU